unswexplains/unswexplains.github.io/ff6b6c05e075/content.md

   });
 </script>

 In this example we've calculated a ratio - the ratio of distance (in metres) to time (in seconds), which is the average speed (in metres per second).
 There are various other ratios you might calculate.
 Suppose you're comparing the minimum wage in 1980 with the minimum wage in 2020.
-Because of inflation, this is not a fair comparison.
-One way to fix this problem is to compare ratios instead.
+Because of inflation, it's not fair to compare the raw wages.
+It's better to calculate and compare ratios instead.
 For example, you might divide the minimum wage in 1980 by the price of a loaf of bread in 1980, to give a measure of what we might call the "buying power" of the minimum wage in 1980.
 And so too for the minimum wage in 2020.
-Comparing the two buying powers might be a better way to compare the minimum wages across those 40 years.
+Comparing the two buying powers might be a better way to compare the minimum wages separated by those 40 years.

 # Calculating rankings